Abby Lee Miller Quits ‘Dance Moms,’ Opens Up About Her Replacement

 “I just have a problem with being manipulated, disrespected and used — day in and day out by men who never took a dance lesson in their lives and treat women like dirt!”

 Even before she quit Dance Moms, Entertainment Tonight learned that Abby Lee Miller already bailed out from some of the episodes without saying any reason as to why she did.
-In turn, the show’s producers have to consider choreographer Laurieann Gibson to take her place for the remaining episodes of the season 7 of Dance Moms.
+In turn, the show’s producers have to consider choreographer Laurieann Gibson to take her place for the remaining episodes of the Season 7 of Dance Moms.
 Aside from that, the insider also said that Miller’s temper tantrums are not something new since she does it all the time in the set.

 Those who have watched Abby Lee Miller on the show knows that she employs a strict style to teaching kids.
 Some cannot handle the pressure so they leave the show early on.
 As hard as she is to her students, Miller has her own brand of drama that can make people cry.

 A source from Lifetime also told ABC News that they can still continue without Abby Lee Miller as the choreographer in Dance Moms.
-Her replacement with Dancing with the Stars pro Cheryl Burke only solidifies that statement, a decision that took the producers’ just a few days to make shortly after Miller quit the long-running Lifetime reality series Dance Moms.
-A source also said that most of the finished taping was shorter than normal because of Miller’s schedule, but that it might be better to have a Miller-less Dance Moms if all the legal drama escalates and affect the show.
+Her replacement with Dancing With the Stars pro Cheryl Burke only solidifies that statement, a decision that took the producers just a few days to make shortly after Miller quit the long-running Lifetime reality series Dance Moms.
+A source also said that most of the finished taping was shorter than normal because of Miller’s schedule, but that it might be better to have a Miller-less Dance Moms if all the legal drama escalates and affects the show.

 In an exclusive with Entertainment Tonight, Abby Lee Miller shared her thoughts – which proved to be too many – on her decision to quit Dance Moms and her replacement, DWTS‘ Cheryl Burke.